The Way (video game)

 The Way is a 2D cinematic platform game released for Microsoft Windows in 2016 and Nintendo Switch in 2019.
 It was developed by Puzzling Dream and published by PlayWay.
 It tells the story of a space explorer who is unable to accept the death of his wife.
 Finding ancient writings on eternal existence during one of his last expeditions, he returns to the site in search of a way to bring her back to life.

 Gameplay

-The player controls the character in a 2D platform game.
-There are both action-based challenges and puzzles to be solved.
+Typical to the genre, the gameplay is divided between platforming, combat and puzzles.
+Environments are generally hazardous, and the player has no health, and as such they're instantly killed by any hazard, such as fall damage, enemies with weapons, stationary enemies like giant carnivorous plants, or environmental hazards.
+Early in the game, the player acquires a laser weapon, which he can use to kill or temporarily stun some of the hazards; the weapon has a limited number of charges, and slowly reloads over time.
+Later, the player acquires a sphere with four powers: interacting with switches, performing telekinesis on certain objects, deflecting laser beams and incoming projectiles, and placing a marker to which the player can teleport back.